randomnoun/bookcase-ops/setup/SETUP-DNS.md

 Well yes, I've had the bookcase for a while, and this is not the entire list of crap I've got connecting to this network.

-# Why aren't the DNS search domains working any more on the specific version of Ubuntu that I'm running ? ( Ubuntu 22.04.1 LTS )
+# Troubleshooting

+## Setting up DNS search domains

-So I had to reinstall Ubuntu because the graphics driver seized up again, and rediscovered this little doozy after following the steps above.
+So I reinstalled Ubuntu ( 22.04.1 LTS ) because gnome or X or the graphics driver seized up again after an upgrade, and rediscovered this little doozy after following the steps above.
 It's not really DHCP/DNS related, but I guess this needs to go somewhere.

 You know how Ubuntu reinvents their network stack configuration process with every LTS release ?
 Well, that's going to happen again.